David-Peede/targt_pipeline_vcf/README.md

 * Since the quality of each call was assed in the TARGT pipeline I annotate the filter statuts in the `FILTER` field as `PASS` for every site

-In converting the TARGT genotype calls to the VCF format I make two additional assumptions that **_COULD_** effect downstream analysis:
+In converting the TARGT genotype calls to the VCF format you will notice that there are some missing genotype calls.
+I always denote missing genotype information with a `"."` and I do not do any subsequent filtering of missing genotype calls.
+However the `targt_tables_qc.py` will produce a file that has site level annotations of which individual(s) are missing genotype information.

-* Since the TGP data is imputed I assume that missing genotype calls are homozygous for the reference allele
-* At position `32552155` all samples are homozygous for the reference allele except for individual `HG03009` who has a deletion on one of their chromosomes, because I was hesitant to manually change the refernce allele from `G` to the proper format of `TG` and since every other sample is homozygous for the `G` allele I also assumed that individual `HG03009` is homozygous for the reference allele `G`

-I believe I chose a conservative approach, but we can easily pivot as necessary.
 Now that we have the assumptions out of the way let's run:

 ```bash
 python3 targt_tables_qc.py
 ```

-which will output three files that we will now go over.
+which will output four files that we will now go over.

 ### `targt_hla_gt_calls_no_header.vcf`